Lilac-Rose/Lilac-Rose.github.io/README.md

 ## 🛠️ Active Protocols

-- **TERMINAL INTERFACE V2.48**: The current iteration of this website.
+- **TERMINAL INTERFACE V2.50**: The current iteration of this website.
 Focused on HTML/CSS/JS reintegration.

 ---

 ## 📄 Note

 This repository is for **personal use only**.
 The code and design are specific to my personal website and are not intended for redistribution or reuse.
 Please respect this boundary.

----

-## 🌸 About Me

-I’m **Lila** (FKLR-F23), a game design and development enthusiast with a passion for cyberpunk aesthetics, automation, and storytelling.
-Pronouns: fae/faer.

 ---